I Think My Dissertation Topic Just Changed

 I was in my mid 20s the first time I bought a car from a dealership.
 I was terrified.
 Not of the car.
 Of the process.
 I had no idea what I was doing and absolutely no confidence that I had any business being in that building.
 When they told me I was approved, my first thought was that they made a mistake.
 So I said yes to everything, signed as fast as I could, and got out of there before they figured it out.
 I drove home convinced that at some point the phone was going to ring and someone was going to tell me there had been an error.
 I was in my mid 20s and I could not believe a car dealership approved me for a loan.
 That moment says everything about where I was by the time most middle class kids graduate with their bachelor degree.
 And it had almost nothing to do with the car.

 I made it through.
 I got degrees.
 I got jobs.
 I entered white collar professional spaces.
 And then I sat in office meetings surrounded by people a decade or more older than me talking about their homes and their kids and their wine and cheese book club gatherings, and I had my love of pro wrestling and video games and rock music, and I had absolutely nothing to offer to those conversations.
 I did not belong there and I knew it.
 I was convinced they knew it too.
 That feeling did not go away.
-My sense of identity suffered well into my 30s.
-The shame about where I came from.
-The second guessing.
-The imposter syndrome that followed me from job to job.
-I had zero social capital and I did not even have language for that yet.
+My sense of identity struggled well into my 30s.
+The imposter syndrome followed me from job to job.
+I had zero social capital and did not even have language for that yet.
 I just knew that other people moved through the world with a confidence I could not access and had no idea how to find.
 I was about 34 before everything started to click and make sense to me.
 I earned my first master's degree and started to understand, with real confidence, who I was, where I came from, and for the most part, how to navigate a system not designed for me.
 I gained the confidence to not care that I had different interests than the people I worked with, and I gained the confidence to speak my mind and push back when I felt it was necessary.
 No more blind compliance, but finally, a career professional.
 By most measures I was about ten years behind the kids I grew up alongside in that wealthy town.
 But I did it.

 So here is what this blog post is really about.
 Today, sort of out of nowhere, I had an epiphany.
 And when that happens I do what I always do.
 I put words to keyboard.
 For those who do not follow my blog regularly, I am now pursuing an EdD in Educational Leadership for Social Justice.
 Before I even started the program I had a rough concept for my dissertation centered on introversion bias in online education.
 As an introvert I have spent my whole career navigating spaces that treat my personality as a liability or overlook it entirely.
 And let me tell you, I get genuinely, flippantly irate when I hear faculty dismiss online education as a lesser form of learning.
 Because I know exactly what that dismissal means.
 Online learning for many people is a space where they could finally show up and actually be heard and feel like they belong.
 My second master's degree was entirely online and it was one of the most meaningful experiences of my life, in large part because the digital environment allows me to express myself in ways I simply cannot in person.
 So when a faculty member waves that off, they are telling those students their voice does not matter, their needs do not matter, and that no one cares how they learn.
 Infuriating!